LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/project-completion-looking-at-what-we-ve-done.md

   subjectivity, or a matter of contention or debate) is not considered good

   territory for a chatbot.
 These complex, human-drive enquiries are better handled by a human.
-* Of the four services we explored in depth (Planning, Waste & Recycling, Revenues & Benefits, Highways) the
+* Of the four services we explored in depth (Planning, Waste & Recycling, Revenues & Benefits, Highways) the most likely option for an alpha project to take the research forward was Waste & Recycling.
+This was  because
+  * it deals with a high level of simple information or service requests
+  * these fall into relatively few distinct reasons for calling which means a chatbot can address a large proportion of all Waste and Recycling calls
+  * the largely non-emotional user journey involved
+  * an expressed user need of

 ## Next steps